 What can we learn from this story?
 Rebbe Menachem Mendel’s modesty and humility elicited his statement that he does not know the secret of the Workings of the Chariot.
 But he does say that he knows how to drive the carriage.

 The Lubavitcher Rebbe repeated many times that “the main thing is action.”
 Rebbe Menachem Mendel is a great tzaddik, who also knows how to descend into reality, control the horses and drive the carriage.
 This is very special.
 To merit a son like that, a great tzaddik who is both modest, humble and strong—who jumps in and immediately begins driving the carriage—represents a form of messianic perfection.

 There is nothing new about a person who is not learned in Torah knowing how to drive horses.
-But when a genuinely great tzaddik, modest and humble says, “I don’t know the secret of the Workings of the Chariot, but I do know how to drive horses,” and then jumps into the carriage and starts driving two great tzaddikim—he is expressing true messianic energy.
+But when a genuinely great tzaddik, modest and humble says, “I don’t know the secret of the Workings of the Chariot, but I do know how to drive horses,” and then jumps into the carriage and starts driving two great tzaddikim – he is expressing true messianic energy.
 This is also the energy that we need to build the land of Israel.
-When the Jewish people returns to its land, it has to be actively involved in reality —but it also has to be righteous.
-“And Your people are all tzaddikim, they will inherit the land eternally.”
+When the Jewish Nation returns to its Land, it has to be actively involved in reality —but it also has to be righteous.
+“And Your people are all tzaddikim, they will inherit the Land eternally.”
 This synthesis is very rare, but it is the destiny of our generation.

 Isaiah 60:21.